A Day in the Life of a Chiropractic College Student

 Start Your Morning at Chiropractic College With in-Depth Classroom Theory

 Let’s imagine that your first course of the day is Subluxation Theories.
-During this class, you might spend the morning discovering the past and present research on the science of vertebral subluxations, and how those theories are an important part of chiropractic.
+During this class, you might spend the morning discovering the research on the science of vertebral subluxations, and how those theories are an important part of chiropractic.
 Or perhaps you’d start your day with a course in clinical case management, where you’ll learn how to manage patient cases and perfect your doctor-patient interaction skills.

 Take a Break at The Farmer’s Table in Between Classes